About the Travel Arrangements

 • Support Australian Government policies

-The Arrangements are also supported by domestic and international travel policies, which require travellers to select the cheapest and most practical fare that meets their business needs.
+The Travel Arrangements are underpinned by the domestic and international air travel policies, which require travellers to select airfares that represent the best value for money.

-The Arrangements consist of the following five components and over 20 suppliers:
+The Travel Arrangements consist of the following five components and over 20 suppliers:

 ComponentServicesSuppliers